Push Notifications vs. In-App Messages: What’s Best for your User Engagement Strategy?

 Push Notifications and In-App Messages are like the two hands of an ambidextrous mobile marketer.
 Neither can replace the other.
 As a result-driven mobile marketer, the more you understand the specific applications and use cases of these mutually exclusive user engagement channels, the more you empower yourself to leverage their benefits.

-Before we take a deep dive into when and how to use which channel for a high-conversion mobile marketing strategy, here are a few points that support the fact that push notifications and in-app messages serve different purposes.
+Before we take a deep dive into when and how to use push notifications and in-app messaging for a high-conversion mobile marketing strategy, here are a few points that support the fact that push notifications and in-app notifications serve different purposes.

 - Onsite Engagement vs. Offsite Engagement - Push notifications bring the users back to the app, while in-app messages engage the users while they are directly active within the app.
 Hence, the two channels occupy distinct positions in your mobile marketing strategy, one fuels onsite engagement while the other powers your offsite engagement efforts.

 In-app messages are not the best choice for re-engaging users who haven’t launched your app in a while, but as long as the user has opted to receive push notifications, you can reach your users, and nudge them to launch the app with personalised, relevant, and timely content.

 - Push Notifications Need Users’ Opt-In - While you can send in-app messages to your entire app user base, you need your users’ prior permission to send push notifications to them.
 In fact, contextual in-app messages that communicate your app’s value proposition during the first-time on-boarding process, can actually facilitate securing users’ permission to enable push notifications.